ProctorU/guides/style/javascript/README.md

 *Atom*
 1. Install the [`prettier-atom`](https://atom.io/packages/prettier-atom) package.
-1. Configure the settings with the following defaults (added to `~/.atom/config.cson`).
+1. Configure the settings with the following changes (added to `~/.atom/config.cson`).

   ```cson
   "prettier-atom":